arvidn/libtorrent/docs/manual.rst

 Every torrent that is not seeding has a queue number associated with it, this is its place in line to be started.
 See torrent_status::queue_position.

-On top of the limits of each queue, there is an over arching limit, set int settings_pack::active_limit.
-The auto manager will never start more than this number of torrents.
+On top of the limits of each queue, there is an over arching limit, set in settings_pack::active_limit.
+The auto manager will never start more than this number of torrents (with one exception described below).
 Non-auto-managed torrents are exempt from this logic, and not counted.

 At a regular interval, torrents are checked if there needs to be any re-ordering of which torrents are active and which are queued.
 This interval